How We Test: Our exclusive 5-point rating system explained

 Weather station testing is far from an exact science.
 However, we do follow a standard method.

-All stations tested are placed on the same mount in the same location at our testing site.
+All stations tested are placed on the same mount in the exact location at our testing site.
 Sensors are compared with analog instruments where possible, and when an analog instrument isn’t available, a nearby NOAA weather observing station is used.

 Our New Rating Formula